Master of Fine Arts in Creative Writing with an Emphasis in Poetry

 Craft Credits (2):

-Students will be placed in ENG 204 The Craft of Poetry in each of their first two semesters.
+Students are required to take ENG 204 The Craft of Poetry in each of their first two semesters.

 The 4 elective credits can be any graduate-level (200) or upper-division undergraduate (100) course offered by the College for academic credit.
 Note: Only two upper division undergraduate courses may count towards graduate degree requirements.